altimmons/LangNotes/Python.md

             conversion        ::=  "r" | "s" | "a"
             format_spec       ::=  <described in the next section>

  The field_name itself begins with an arg_name that is either a number or a keyword.
-If it’s a number, it refers to a positional argument, and if it’s a keyword, it refers to a named keyword argument.
+If it's a number, it refers to a positional argument, and if it's a keyword, it refers to a named keyword argument.
 If the numerical arg_names in a format string are 0, 1, 2, … in sequence, they can all be omitted (not just some) and the numbers 0, 1, 2, … will be automatically inserted in that order.
 Because arg_name is not quote-delimited, it is not possible to specify arbitrary dictionary keys (e.g., the strings '10' or ':-]') within a format string.
 The arg_name can be followed by any number of index or attribute expressions.
 An expression of the form '.name' selects the named attribute using getattr(), while an expression of the form '[index]' does an index lookup using __getitem__()

  The conversion field causes a type coercion before formatting.
 Normally, the job of formatting a value is done by the __format__() method of the value itself.
 However, in some cases it is desirable to force a type to be formatted as a string, overriding its own definition of formatting.
 By converting the value to a string before calling __format__(), the normal formatting logic is bypassed.